monte-language/monte/docs/source/modules.rst

       ``m`` is a :doc:`quasiparser<quasiparsers>` that parses
       Monte source code.
 It is part of the runtime Monte compiler.

-Under the hood, modules are compiled to be singleton objects which accept a mapping of imported objects, and return a mapping of exported names.
+Under the hood, modules are compiled to be DeepFrozen singleton objects which accept a mapping of imported objects, and return a mapping of exported names.
+The module protocol consists of two methods.

+The first method, `.requirements/0`, returns a list of strings.
+Since modules are immutable, this list cannot vary.
+When this list is empty, then the module is a muffin.

+The second method, `.run/1`, does the main work of the module.
+This method takes a map as its sole argument, and this map should take every string from the requirements and provide it as a key which maps to an imported module.
+We can think of this map as the imports of the module being evaluated.
+The method will return another map of strings, but this map contains the exported values.

+Module loaders will check that module exports are immutable by guarding them with `Map[Str, DeepFrozen]`.
+This is crucial for enforcing module isolation.

 .. index:: entrypoint, main, unsafe capabilities
 .. _entrypoints: